NBISweden/workshop-reproducible-research/docs/jupyter.md

 ```

 !!! attention
-    If you have problems getting this to run, first try with restarting the kernel (under the Kernel menu).
+    If you have problems getting these plots to display properly, first try with restarting the kernel (under the Kernel menu).
 Note that this will clear any variables you have loaded.

 This is how it should look if everything works.
 You can set the frequency of the sine curve by moving the slider.
 ![alt text](jupyter_widget.png)